-Docker is an open source containerization platform.
-Docker enables developers to package applications into containers—standardized executable components that combine application source code with all the operating system (OS) libraries and dependencies required to run the code in any environment.
+Docker is an open source platform that enables developers to build, deploy, run, update and manage containers—standardized, executable components that combine application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.

 Why use Docker?

-Docker is so popular today that ‘Docker’ and ‘containers’ are used interchangeably, but the first container-related technologies were available for years—even decades—before Docker was released to the public in 2013.
+Docker is so popular today that “Docker” and “containers” are used interchangeably.
+But the first container-related technologies were available for years—even decades (link resides outside IBM)—before Docker was released to the public in 2013.

-- Automated container creation: Docker can automatically build a container based on application source code.
+Automated container creation: Docker can automatically build a container based on application source code.

 Container versioning: Docker can track versions of a container image, roll back to previous versions, and trace who built a version and how.
 It can even upload only the deltas between an existing version and a new one.

 Container reuse: Existing containers can be used as base images—essentially like templates for building new containers.